openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 A disadvantage is that the superset region will often be larger than any specific detection region, so the search space is not restricted to the smallest possible size in each frame; however, in many cases the search space will be significantly smaller than the whole frame.

-For example, in the worst case, a feed forward track may capture a person moving from the upper left corner of a video to the lower right corner.
+In the worst case, a feed forward track might, for example, capture a person moving from the upper left corner of a video to the lower right corner.
 In that case the superset region will be the entire width and height of the frame, so `SUPERSET_REGION` devolves into `FRAME`.

-For example, in the average case, a feed forward track may capture a person moving in the upper left quadrant of a video.
+In a more typical case, a feed forward track might capture a person moving in the upper left quadrant of a video.
 In that case `SUPERSET_REGION` is able to filter out 75% of the rest of the frame data.
 In the example shown in the above diagram, `SUPERSET_REGION` is able to filter out 83% of the rest of the frame data.

 <div>
   <video width="700" controls>